-The elementary/Middle Special Education Teacher Preparation Program leads to a Bachelors of Science degree with teacher certification through two tracks of study, Both tracks prepare our candidates to meet varying learner needs in diverse classrooms through DUAL certification options.
+Welcome!
+We are so glad you are seeking information about a major in special education at the University of Maryland.
+This overview will provide you with basic information about our program.
+The Elementary/Middle Special Education Teacher Preparation Program leads to a Bachelors of Science (B.S.) degree with teacher certification.
+There are through two tracks of study available to students, both tracks prepare our candidates to meet varying learner needs in diverse classrooms through DUAL certification options.

-- Track 1 Certification: Mild to Moderate Disabilities Certification (Grades 1-8) and Severe Disability Certification (Birth-22)
+- Track 1 - Special Education Certification: Mild to Moderate Disabilities Certification (Grades 1-8) and Severe Disability Certification (Birth-22)

-- Track 2 Certification: Elementary Education Certification and Mild to Moderate Disabilities Certification (Grades 1-8)
+- Track 2 - General and Special Education Certification: Elementary Education Certification and Mild to Moderate Disabilities Certification (Grades 1-8)

 TRACKS OF STUDY BROCHURE.PDF

-Certification Overview: Graduates are eligible for special education teacher certification in the state of Maryland, with reciprocity in 49 states.
-The four-year, 120-credit-hour course of study prepares teachers to assume the increasingly complex and sophisticated responsibilities of a teacher of students with disabilities.
-Teacher candidates will be prepared to teach students with mild (high incidence) to severe (low incidence) disabilities, across disability categories.
+Graduates are eligible for special education (Track I) or dual special and elementary education (Track II) initial teacher certification in the state of Maryland, with reciprocity in 49 states.
+The four-year, 120-credit-hour course of study prepares teachers to assume the increasingly complex and sophisticated responsibilities of a teacher of students with and without disabilities.
+To ensure preparation for diverse classroom settings and needs, faculty embed self-reflection, advocacy, critical consciousness, and cultural competence throughout the program of study.
+Teacher candidates will be prepared to teach students withsupport students at-risk, students in need of intervention, and students with mild (high incidence) to severe (low incidence) disabilities, across disability categories.
 Distinctive programmatic features include:

 - Focus on Autism/Autism Spectrum Disorders, Learning Disabilities, Behaviors Disorders, Physical Disabilities, Intellectual Disabilities, Attention Deficit Hyperactivity Disorder, Developmental Delays, and Physical and Other Health Impairments.